luisdiogo2071317/azure-docs.pt-pt/articles/storage/common/storage-concurrency.md

 * Obter o Blob
 * Obter as propriedades do Blob
 * Definir as propriedades do Blob
-* Obter metadados do Blob
+* Obter Metadados do Blob
 * Definir metadados do Blob
 * Eliminar Blob
 * Colocar o bloco